Luca1905/DarkWatt/README.md

 - [ ] settings page for custom values
 - [ ] analytics page

+- [ ] port background to web_sys using wasm
 - [ ] firefox integration
 - [ ] deploy

+Important note: this extension uses a Chrome experimental feature to monitor the cpu usage, and thus is only available with the Chrome dev release.

+Chrome dev release could be downloaded and installed here: https://www.chromium.org/getting-involved/dev-channel

+The processes API is documented here: https://developer.chrome.com/extensions/processes